heyjiawei/learnInPublic/ssr-rehydration.md

 ## Other resources

 - vue-lazy-hydration?
-  - wraps and use specific events to detemine when to hydrate
+  - wraps and use specific events to determine when to hydrate
 - why is the connection between the redux/flux store and hydration